1995–96 Florida Panthers season: Eastern Conference Quarterfinals

-The fifth-seeded Boston Bruins had one of the best offenses in the Eastern Conference, scoring 282 goals lead by Cam Neely (26 goals) and Adam Oates (25 goals, 67 assists).
+The fifth-seeded Boston Bruins had one of the best offenses in the Eastern Conference, scoring 282 goals led by Cam Neely (26 goals) and Adam Oates (25 goals, 67 assists).
 The Panthers won their first-ever playoff game 6-3 before a sold out Miami Arena, and soon built a 3–0 lead despite being outshot by the Bruins on all games.
 The Bruins stepped up to win Game 4 with a 6-2 blowout before the Boston crowd.
 Game 5 was tied 3-3 when with 4:57 left, Bill Lindsay scored with a dive through the air goal while being tripped by star defenseman Ray Bourque, giving the Panthers their first-ever playoff series victory.
 This was the last year in a record 29 consecutive seasons in the playoffs for the Bruins, as they missed the 1997 post-season.